Skripal crisis: Theresa May fires a blank shot

 The Kremlin has threatened to expel British journalists from Moscow should London shut down the Russian propaganda channel RT.
 That would be ill advised.
 Britain stands for nothing if not free speech.
 Mrs May should stick to the evidence in the Skripal case, identifying the culprits and bringing maximum international force to bear to punish them personally.

-It is interesting to see how the British media has suddenly discovers free speech also applies to Russian media when its own interests are threatened.
+It is interesting to see how the British media suddenly discovers free speech also applies to Russian media when its own interests are threatened.

 It is still possible that Ofcom may follow up on its threats against RT, but that is now looking rather less likely.